 Expert tip: This type is a great essay hook for argumentative, persuasive, or discursive essays.
 It makes your audience curious about your main arguments.

-As the name suggests, this type of hook involves beginning your introduction paragraphs with an episode or a short story.
-The story must be one that relates to the topic.
+As the name suggests, this hook involves beginning your introduction paragraphs with an episode or a short story.
+The story must relate to the topic.

 Most readers like stories, and they get carried away.
 Well-written, memorable, and reasonable stories or anecdotes stand to keep your readers.
 A good story hook must stimulate and connect with the readers.